cydergoth/yun_monitor/README.md

 Collectd doesn't have any output features, but there is a very simple tool "rrdcgi" which can output graphs from the rrd databases collectd creates.

-That tool uses a "cgi-bin" file (example in this GIT repo) which creates simple HTML pages with graphs in.
+That tool uses a ["cgi-bin" file] (https://github.com/cydergoth/yun_monitor/blob/master/cgi-bin/rrd.cgi) which creates simple HTML pages with graphs in.

 Drop the _.cgi_ file into the /www/cgi-bin directory on the Arduino Yun.
 You should make it executable with